Most voters will tell you they’re turned off by negative campaign mailers and ads.

 When you attack, the information you’re attacking on must be truthful.
 You need to be able to cite the vote your opponent made, the statement they said, or position they once had but now changed during the campaign.

-You are entitled to your own interpretation of what your opponent said or did, that’s fair argument.
+You are entitled to your own interpretation of what your opponent said or did.
+That’s called fair argument.

 But while you’re entitled to your own opinion, you are never entitled to your own facts.